superlinear-ai/conformal-tights/README.md

 ### Installing

-First, install this package with:

 ```sh
 pip install conformal-tights
 ```

 ### Predicting quantiles

-Conformal Tights exposes a meta-estimator called `ConformalCoherentQuantileRegressor` that you can use to wrap any scikit-learn regressor, after which you can use `predict_quantiles` to predict conformally calibrated quantiles.
+Conformal Tights exports a meta-estimator called `ConformalCoherentQuantileRegressor` that you can use to equip any scikit-learn regressor with a `predict_quantiles` method that predicts conformally calibrated quantiles.
 Example usage:

 ```python
 from conformal_tights import ConformalCoherentQuantileRegressor